quazardous/ImageStack/README.md

 Path pattern rule, see `ImageStack\ImageManipulator\ThumbnailRule\PatternThumbnailRule`

-Tou can associate path patterns to thumbnail formats:
+You can associate path patterns to thumbnail formats:

 ```php
 $rules = [